Feedpresso/blog/_drafts/2016-01-22-why-you-should-use-rxjava-in-android-a-short-introduction-to-rxjava.markdown

 ---

-In most of the Android applications, you are reacting to user interactions (clicks, swipes and etc.) and you will be doing something in the background (networking).
+In most Android applications, you are reacting to user interactions (clicks, swipes and etc.) while doing something else in the background (networking).

-Orchestrating all of this is a hard thing and could quickly become unmanageable code mess.
+Orchestrating all of this is a hard thing and could quickly turn into an unmanageable code mess.

-For example, it isn't so easy, to send a request to a database over network and after that completes start fetching his messages and his preferences at the same time, and after all of that is complete - show a welcome message.
+For example, it isn't trivial to send a request to a database over network and after it completes start fetching user messages and preferences at the same time, and after all of that is complete show a welcome message.

 This is a case where [RxJava](https://github.com/ReactiveX/RxJava) (ReactiveX) excels - orchestrating multiple actions that happen due to certain events in the system.

-Using RxJava you will be able to forget Callbacks and hellish global state management.
+Using RxJava you will be able to forget callbacks and hellish global state management.

 ## Quick start in Android studio